AryamanReddi99/Creature-Forest/README.md

 </p>

 ***Doves vs Crows***
 Doves and crows have a different payoff matrix: when facing a dove, its better to be a crow because extra points can be stolen.
 When facing a crow, its still better to be a crow because crows don't betray other crows.
-Thus, playing crow is a **strictly dominant strategy** as it is a better choice no matter what strategy the opposition plays.
+Thus, playing crow is known as a **strictly dominant strategy** as it is a better choice no matter what strategy the opposition plays.
 This is a situation known as the **Prisoner's Dilemma**.

 <p align="center">
 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/Dual/download%20(3).png?raw=true" width="800" height="400">